Santa, Ilocos Sur: Banaoang Gap

 The Banaoang Gap is a water gap about 9 km long formed by the Abra River by cutting three consecutive tall mountain ridges in the Ilocos Range.
 It separates Santa and Bantay towns and stretches to San Quintin, Abra.
 The gap is spanned by the old and new Quirino Bridges connecting the two towns.
 A viewing deck is located in Barangay Banaoang in Santa offering dramatic view of the bridge and the broad Abra River backdropped by Mount Tetas de Santa, Mount Binitalo and the other mountains in the Ilocos Range.

 Northern Luzon Heroes Hill National Park

 Located southeast of Santa and partly in Narvacan, Ilocos Sur, the Northern Heroes Hill National Park was established on July 9, 1963, by Proclamation No. 132 encompassing 1316 ha of beautiful mountain scenery.

 Gabriela Silang Memorial Park

 Located west of the national park along the National Highway is the Old Pideg Pass, the historic gateway to Santa, renamed Diego-Gabriela Silang Pass in 1976.
 The Gabriela Silang Memorial Park was erected here dedicated to Gabriela who was born in the old barrio of Caniogan in Santa on March 19, 1731, and is regarded as the first heroine of Ilocos.

+Education

+The Santa Schools District governs all public and private education system within the municipality.